-The Board also approved the framework memorandum on the variable remuneration policy for professionals performing a regulated activity, which includes the regulatory principles adapted to our group.
-As it does at each meeting, the Board reviewed the management report on the group's financial affairs
+The Board also approved the framework memorandum on the variable remuneration policy for professionals performing a regulated activity, which includes the regulatory principles adapted to our Group.

-As it does at each meeting, the Board reviewed the management report on the group's financial affairs (refinancing, credits, proprietary trading).
+As it does at each meeting, the Board reviewed the management report on the Group's financial affairs (refinancing, credits, proprietary trading).